mvevans89/SMALLERdash/lab-notebook-dashboard.md

 Got the community level thing up and running and refactored the plotly plot into a seperate function to hopefully make things easier to update all at once.

 Now working on making the same thing for CSB level.
 I think I will put stockouts under this structure too.
+Got it working!!

+**TO DO**

+- make data downloadable
+- maybe upload to better table format
+- create landing page with map in the background
+- move current home page to an about page

 ## 2023-02-20